 - Stop Taxing Death and Disability Act: This bill has not passed either chamber of Congress but both the House and Senate did pass it through for consideration.
 Currently, federal student loans are eligible for forgiveness in cases of death or disability but the taxes must be paid on the amount forgiven which can end up being a financial burden to either the individual or their family.
 This bill would stop any taxes on forgiven student loans if the borrowers dies or becomes disabled.

 - Several employer-led student loan repayment plans: This list includes the Employer Participation in Student Loan Assistance Act, the Student Loan Employment Benefits Act of 2016, the HELP for Students and Parents Act, and the Student Loan Repayment Assistance Act of 2015.
 These plans would create incentives for employers to offer student loan assistance programs to help their employees pay off or better manage their student loan debt.
 The idea is to do this by creating tax incentives for employers that make loan payments on their employee’s behalf or reimburse employees for payments made.
 These bills have not passed either chamber of Congress.

 Common issues for discussion continue to arise in both major political parties, such as streamlining the regulations imposed on colleges, increased transparency for college costs, and simplifying loan repayment programs.

 Congress has been deeply divided in recent years so the outcomes of these bills are unclear and largely depend on the the layout of the new Senate coming in January.
-One example of popular legislation falling victim to bipartisan politics is the Bank on Students Emergency Loan Refinancing Act, introduced by Sen. Warren as a bout for an alternate federal consolidation loan program; this bill did not gain support in any Congress chamber, excluding it from this list.
+One example of popular legislation falling victim to bipartisan politics is the Bank on Students Emergency Loan Refinancing Act, introduced by Sen. Warren as a bout for a federal alternative to student loan refinancing; this bill did not gain support in any Congress chamber, excluding it from this list.